ctu-mrs/mrs_optic_flow/README.md

 autologin-user=mrs
 autologin-user-timeout=0
 ```
+In newer releases of Ubuntu, it may be necessary to remove `unity-greeter`, which prevents the autologin.

 Additionally, if these steps were not sufficient, check if headless video is enabled (or available) in BIOS.